kamino410/procam-calibration/README.md

 python gen_graycode_imgs.py 768 1024 -graycode_step 1
 ```

-Generated pattern images will be saved in `./graycode_pattern/`.
+Generated patterns will be stored in `./graycode_pattern/`.

-`graycode_step` is an option to specify pixel size of a bit in the graycode.
+`graycode_step` is an option to specify pixel size of bits in the graycode.
 If you get moire pattern in captured images, increase this number.

 ### Step 2 : Project and capture graycode pattern